edarchimbaud/vnpy/docs/data_recorder.md

 ![](https://vnpy-doc.oss-cn-shanghai.aliyuncs.com/data_recorder/6.png)
 In this way, you can first take out all the data to be recorded from the queue each time, and then write the existing data in the queue to the database at one time, so as to reduce the database pressure and recording delay;

-3. Click the [Add] button corresponding to [K-Line Record] or [Tick Record] on the right side to add a recording task:
+3. Click the [Add] button corresponding to [Bar Record] or [Tick Record] on the right side to add a recording task:

-- After successfully adding, the local code of the contract will appear in the [K-line Record List] or [Tick Record List] below, and the corresponding log will be output at the bottom of the interface, as shown in the following figure:
+- After successfully adding, the local code of the contract will appear in the [bar Record List] or [Tick Record List] below, and the corresponding log will be output at the bottom of the interface, as shown in the following figure:
 ![](https://vnpy-doc.oss-cn-shanghai.aliyuncs.com/data_recorder/10.png)